pjferg/R_perf_mgmt/Preparation/Preparation.md

     dimensions 1474x14.
 That is, our data set contains 1474 rows (or observations) and 14 variables (or measures).
-    -   As I explained in class, each row is a player-game observation (i.e., a player’s performance measures for an individual game).
+    -   As I explained in class, each row is a player-game observation (i.e., a player's performance measures for an individual game).
 -   The second row down gives us the names of the first six variables in our data set.
-The notes at the bottom of the table tell us that there are ‘8 more variables’ not reported in the output.
+The notes at the bottom of the table tell us that there are '8 more variables' not reported in the output.
-    -   This is a limit of viewing a data set in this fashion: if the data set is ‘too wide’, you only see the first few variables.
+    -   This is a limit of viewing a data set in this fashion: if the data set is 'too wide', you only see the first few variables.
--   The third row down tells us the ‘types’ of variables in our data set.
+-   The third row down tells us the 'types' of variables in our data set.
 You can think of `dbl` as a number, and you can think of `chr` as words.
 -   From the fourth row down, you can see the actual data (or